swethatanamala/swethatanamala.github.io/README.md

  I am Swetha Tanamala from Nellore, Andhra Pradesh, India.
 I graduated dual degree course (B.Tech + M.Tech) in Computer Science and Engineering from Indian Institute of Technology, Madras in 2017.

-Currently, I am working as AI scientist at [Qure.ai](http://qure.ai).
+Currently, I am working as Director of AI at [Qure.ai](http://qure.ai).
 In this blog, I explain some of the research work associated with my job.

 I am active in the below social media websites: